 I know many people who use hose-based hydration systems for 3 season hiking and prefer to use them in winter because they lower the barrier to staying hydrated in drier winter air.
 If you intend to use a system like this, it’s best to purchase one with an integrated insulation sleeve like the Camelbak Insulated Unbottle that you can switch between different backpacks depending on the amount of gear and insulation you need to carry during the day.
 While Camelbak and other manufacturers sell snowsport specific skiing backpacks with integrated hydration systems, these are often not large enough to carry enough winter clothing or gear on larger hikes.

 In addition to reservoir insulation, you’ll probably want to add drinking tube insulation to your hydration system to keep the hose and mouthpiece from freezing.
-While these can be a bit tricky to slide onto a drinking tube, they tend to be interchangeable between brands so you can mix and match components to suit y9ur preferences.
+While these can be a bit tricky to slide onto a drinking tube, they tend to be interchangeable between brands so you can mix and match components to suit your preferences.

 The theory is that the body heat that radiates from your back will keep your hydration reservoir from freezing in winter.
 You can augment this by filling your reservoir with boiling hot water, surrounding it with insulating clothing inside your backpack, or even stuffing a Grabber handwarmer into your pack’s hydration pocket to heat it while you are hiking.

 In addition, there is a techniques commonly used to keep you drinking hose and mouthpiece from freezing.
-After taking a sip of water, blow into your drinking hose to to push any remaining water in the hose back into the hydration reservoir so it doesn’t freeze in place.
+After taking a sip of water, blow into your drinking hose to push any remaining water in the hose back into the hydration reservoir so it doesn’t freeze in place.
 This takes some practice to become automatic, but it really does help to keep the hose clear, even if it is wrapped using drinking tube insulation.

 If there’s a downside to using a hydration reservoir it that they are difficult to refill with boiling snowmelt on overnight trips without burning your hands or getting your gloves soaked.
 But provided you are not hiking in very cold temperatures or taking extremely long day hikes, a hydration system can be adapted successfully for cold weather use.